isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-03-26-post-SG Changi Wins Bid For Changi Motorsports Hub.md

 6. "The Singapore Sports Council has been working closely with the Singapore Motorsports Association and other government agencies to develop a comprehensive motorsports development plan.
 The Changi Motorsports Hub will accelerate our plans and will keep us in the forefront in the Asia's motorsports circle," said Mr Alex Chan, Chairman, Singapore Sports Council.

 7. With the selection of SG Changi, the Changi Motorsports Hub is expected to be operationally-ready by the end of 2011 and ready for the 2012 racing season.
 It will feature a permanent racetrack of 3.7 kilometres, along the Changi coastline, complemented with a permanent sheltered grandstand for 20,000 spectators.
-The design of the racetrack will also strive to maximize spectator viewing experience.
+The design of the racetrack will also strive to maximise spectator viewing experience.

 8. SG Changi is expected to release more details and the construction timeline at a later date.

-**Changi Motorsports Hub Project Milestones**<br>
+**Changi Motorsports Hub Project Milestones**

 | 30 March 2009 | Opened Request for Proposal (RFP) |
 |---|---|